Center-for-Health-Data-Science/bulkDGD/doc/source/tutorial_1.rst

 Step 5 - Save the outputs
 -------------------------

-We can save the preprocessed samples, the representations, the decoder outputs, and the information about the optimization time to CSV files using the :func:`ioutil.save_samples`, :func:`ioutil.save_representations`, :func:`save_decoder_outputs`, and :func:`save_time` functions.
+We can save the preprocessed samples, the representations, the decoder outputs, and the information about the optimization time to CSV files using the :func:`ioutil.save_samples`, :func:`ioutil.save_representations`, :func:`ioutil.save_decoder_outputs`, and :func:`ioutil.save_time` functions.

 .. code-block:: python